At UChicago, you are welcome.

 Required Application Materials

-Applicants should submit their choice of the Coalition Application or Common Application and must also complete the University of Chicago Supplement.
-Applicants will also be be prompted to create a UChicago Account, where they can submit information and view their admissions decision.
+Applicants should submit the Coalition Application and must also complete the University of Chicago Supplement, plus an additional transfer application question as described below.
+Applicants will also be prompted to create a UChicago Account, where they can submit information and view their admissions decision.

-Questions about technical matters related to using one of the consortium applications should be directed, respectively, to the folks at the Common Application or Coalition Application.
+Questions about technical matters related to using the application platform should be directed to the folks at the Coalition Application.
 Questions about our own requirements should be directed to us.

-The transfer application essay has a different name depending on the online application you choose: the Coalition Application calls it a Personal Statement, while the Common Application calls it a Transfer Essay.
-Regardless of the name, this essay is your chance to present yourself and your ideas in your own words.
-Through the Common or Coalition Application, your essay will be sent to all of the schools you are applying to.
-As a result, it should not be specific to any one school.
+The Coalition Essay is your chance to present yourself and your ideas in your own words.
+Through the Coalition Application, your essay will be sent to the schools you are applying to, and should not be specific to any one school.
 Your essay should be appropriate for a wide array of audiences and should put your best foot forward.
-Be sure to proofread and edit your essay, and have someone you trust, like a friend, family member, or counselor, read it over before submitting it.
+The Coalition Essay is not required for UChicago transfer applicants, but you are still welcome to submit it if you would like.

-The University of Chicago Supplement requires one extended essay of your choice from our list of several prompts and two short answer essays:
+The University of Chicago Supplement requires one extended essay of your choice from our list of several prompts and one short-answer essay on why you would like to attend the University of Chicago.
+In addition, transfer applicants must submit a short essay responding to the following prompt:

 Your UChicago Account

-Students may create a UChicago Account before or after beginning the Coalition or Common Application.
-To create a UChicago Account before you begin working on either application, please visit getstarted.uchicago.edu.
-If you begin by working on the Coalition or Common Application, you will receive an email with instructions on how to set up your UChicago Account.
-When you sign in to your UChicago Account, you will be able to submit your UChicago Supplement, complete and update your profile, apply for financial aid, upload supplementary materials, and view your admissions decision.
+Students may create a UChicago Account before or after beginning the Coalition Application.
+To create a UChicago Account before you begin working on the Coalition Application, please visit getstarted.uchicago.edu.
+If you begin by working on the Coalition Application, you will receive an email with instructions on how to set up your UChicago Account.
+When you sign in to your UChicago Account, you will be able to complete and update your profile, apply for financial aid, upload some supplementary materials, and eventually view your admissions decision.

-Please follow the instructions on the Coalition or Common Application for submitting the application fee online.
+Please follow the instructions on the Coalition Application for submitting the application fee online.

 Check or Money Order